there is no cloud; only other people’s computers

 i’m aware of peertube but have not really found that there is a ton of content that i am after there. often when i do find a video, the speeds are so poor its hard to use. however i am happy to see the development’s that framasoft are making towards a decentralized search across peertube instances.

-i actually don't have a good replacement for this. i've been trying to use ecosia for a while, but for technical information, or hyper local information, i find that google search is hard to beat. i'm ok with this for the time being. i also tried using DuckDuckGo for quite some time, and still use it sometimes, but am hoping that someday, we can do better than DuckDuckGo.
+for technical information, or hyper local information, i find that google search is hard to beat. i’m ok with this for the time being. i also tried using DuckDuckGo for quite some time, and still use it sometimes, but am hoping that someday, we can do better than DuckDuckGo.

 i tried using open street maps for android, and frankly, it is far from comparable. i still use google maps all the time. i would like to find a reasonable alternative. while open street maps works to some degree, it doesn’t really have the business information i often rely on google maps for. i don’t think there is a simple solution here yet for me.

-i use google fi for my phone plan. this one is easy to change, so i have been putting it off. for some reason, i'm not exactly sure why, i kind of care about this one the least.
+i use google fi for my phone plan. this one is easy to change, so i have been putting it off. for some reason, i’m not exactly sure why, i kind of care about this one the least. it feels like there aren’t a ton of good alternatives in general.